 Stress tests are a special form of scenario analysis.
 The objective is to arrive at a quantitative assessment of the potential losses incurred by portfolios in the event of extreme market fluctuations.

 Underwriters are responsible for evaluating risks in the insurance industry, and have the authority to underwrite risks.
-An underwriter estimates the probability and size of a loss as precisely as possible, calculates insurance premiums and establishes policy terms.
+They estimate the probability and size of a loss, calculate insurance premiums and establish policy terms.

-Insurance policies where the investment is made at the policyholder’s risk.
-The investments in this area are valued at fair value, with the underwriting reserves shown at the value of the investments.
+Insurance where the investment in financial instruments is made at the policyholder's risk.
+The financial instruments in this area are valued at fair value, with the underwriting reserves shown at the value of the financial instruments.

 Value of new business

-Fluctuations in security prices, currency rates and interest rates.
+Volatility refers to the fluctuations in securities prices, currency prices and interest rates.